 Most workplace incidents in the construction industry occur through two different scenarios:

 - Motor Vehicle Accidents.
 Road construction puts workers in and near traffic and moving vehicles so that contact between workers and vehicles can occur due to driver negligence.
 Common causes behind these collisions include speeding, drunk driving, failure to yield, and inattentive or distracted driving.

 - Incidents Related to Workplace Conditions.
-In construction, the most deadly factors are called the “Fatal Four,” which are falls, being struck by an object, electrocutions, and being caught between objects.
+In construction, the most deadly factors are the “Fatal Four.”
+These are falls, an object striking you, electrocution, and caught between objects.
 Workplace injuries may also occur from exposure to harmful substances or physical strain injuries.

 Employee Rights in Construction Accident Claims

-For injuries related to job-related tasks or conditions in the workplace, workers are entitled to file a claim under the Illinois workers’ compensation system.
+For injuries related to job-related tasks or conditions in the workplace, workers can file a claim under the Illinois workers’ compensation system.
 You don’t need to prove who was at fault in a work-related injury.
 But in many cases receiving workers’ comp benefits may be your sole remedy.

 There are some exceptions to the rule on workers’ comp being your only remedy.
-If another person who does not work for your employer caused or contributed to your injuries at work, you might be able to make a claim against them or their employer.
+Did another person who does not work for your employer cause or contribute to your injuries at work?
+You might be able to make a claim against them or their employer.
 This common in construction, where many crews or equipment from other employers are at the job site.

 What To Know About Settling a Construction

 Your employer’s workers compensation insurance is responsible for paying your medical and rehabilitation expenses.
 When you have reached your maximum medical recovery you may have an opportunity to settle your case for a lump sum payment instead of weekly or monthly payments.

 Similarly, if you have a claim against a third party involved in your accident, you may have an opportunity to settle the claim either before or after you file it in court.